Subject area: Education

 Why choose Education at the University of Edinburgh?

-UK and EU students studying primary education with Gaelic or physical education will be guaranteed a one-year teaching induction post in a Scottish school on the successful completion of their studies.
+UK students studying primary education with Gaelic or physical education are guaranteed a one-year teaching induction post in a Scottish school on the successful completion of their studies.

 All initial teacher education students will have placement opportunities in Scotland.
 This will enable you to gain real life understanding of teaching as a career.

-On all our programmes, you’ll explore innovative ways of working with different learners to ensure you gain the knowledge, professional skills, and experience to excel in your career.
+On all our programmes you will explore innovative ways of working with a diverse range of learners to ensure you gain the knowledge, professional skills, and experience to excel in your career.

-Our Physical Education (MA) programme is unique within the UK in preparing you to teach physical education to pupils across the 3-18 age range.
+Our Physical Education (MA) programme is unique within the UK in preparing you to teach physical education to pupils across the age range of 3 to 18 years old.

 Primary Education with Gaelic

-Our Primary Education with Gaelic (MA) programmes prepare you to teach the full range of the pre-school and primary curriculum for children through the medium of Gaelic, as well as in English.
+Our two Primary Education with Gaelic (MA) programmes - one for learners and one for fluent speakers - prepare you to teach the full range of the pre-school and primary curriculum for children through the medium of Gaelic, as well as in English.

 Graduate teacher education

-We offer primary and secondary teacher education for graduates via a one year Professional Graduate Diploma in Education (PGDE) – please apply through UCAS – and a two year MSc Transformative Teaching & Learning.
+We offer primary and secondary teacher education for graduates via a one-year Professional Graduate Diploma in Education (PGDE) and a two-year MSc Transformative Teaching and Learning.

 Full details of our graduate programmes are available in our Postgraduate Prospectus.